In 2019, Stramit celebrated its 30th birthday. But our story started long before 1989.

-In 2019, this journey has made us what we are today.
+This journey has made us what we are today.
 That is, one of Australia's largest steel roll formers which offers a national network and strong commitment to safety and quality, while knowing our customers by their first names.

 And we’ll continue to evolve.
 We know the best is yet to come.

 We start with various small Australian businesses.